 An uptick just before the TCA can be put down to extra stocking up and changes in the Covid position.
 What is evident beyond this is the sudden and lasting 30% drop in the variety of trade, the volume of trading relationships.

 In practice, this represents the large number of smaller businesses which have either reduced, or ceased exports.
-This applies in both directions to a degree, although export variety from the UK to the EU has reduced far more.
+This applies in both directions to a degree, although export variety from the UK to the EU has reduced more.

 Global Change

-Covid, shipping costs, geopolitics and protectionism are often quoted but whatever your view on the reasons, the outlook is well supported.
+Shipping costs, geopolitics and protectionism are often quoted but whatever your view on the reasons, the outlook is well supported.
 Companies are saying they need supplies and production nearer to customers, along with higher nearby sales.

 Our local market is of course Europe, which is no longer an open market.
 We have gone against a global trend, yet can to an extent reverse the process.